 iv.
 These faeces is finally passed into the rectum and then eventually pushed out of the body through the anus.

-FUNCTIONS OF THE DIGESTIVE ENZYMES IN THE ELEMENTARY CANAL
+FUNCTIONS OF THE DIGESTIVE ENZYMES IN THE DIGESTION OF FOOD

 Enzymes performs the following function within the body.
 They are